IntelLabs/encrypted-computing-sdk/tutorials/p-isa-tools/README.md

 # P-ISA Tools Tutorial
 ### This is currently work in progress

 ## Current syntax & semantic

-This is the current synteax & semantic for the input language for the program mapper.
+This is the current syntax & semantic for the input language for the program mapper.